Meteor HTTP Factory

 With schema

 We support various ways to validate an input schema.
-To decouple schema definition from instantiation, we introduced a shemaFactory
+To decouple schema definition from instantiation, we introduced a shemaFactory, which

 is basically a function that creates your schema for this collection.
 This also ensures, that